The antiferromagnetic $S=1/2$ Heisenberg model on the ${\text{C}}_{60}$ fullerene geometry: Ground state and correlation functions

 \subsection{Technical notes}

-Since DMRG requires a linear chain of sites, we map the {\C} vertices onto a chain by tracing a Hamilton path through its planar Schlegel graph~\cite{JiangKivelson_2016}, which creates long-range spin-spin interactions across the chain.
-Our code incorporates the spin-SU(2) symmetry of the model following Ref.~\onlinecite{McCulloch_2007}, which reduces both the bond dimension of the matrix-product state (MPS) representation of the wavefunction; and the matrix-product operator (MPO) representation of the Hamiltonian.
-The latter can be further reduced using the lossless compression algorithm of Ref.~\onlinecite{Hubig_2017}.
+Our code incorporates the spin-SU(2) symmetry of the model following Ref.~\cite{McCulloch_2007}, which reduces both the bond dimension of the matrix-product state (MPS) representation of the wavefunction and the matrix-product operator (MPO) representation of the Hamiltonian.
+The latter can be further reduced using the lossless compression algorithm of Ref.~\cite{Hubig_2017}.
 It gives only a small benefit of $8\%$ reduction for $H$ itself, with the resulting maximal MPO bond dimension of $\chi\lr{H}=35\times32$ (from $38\times35$).
-The benefit for $H^2$ is larger, yielding $\chi\lr{H^2}=564\times468$ (reduced from $1444\times1225$, hence by $55\%$).
+The benefit for $H^2$ is larger, yielding $\chi\lr{H^2}=564\times 468$ (reduced from $1444\times 1225$, hence by $55\%$).
 With these optimizations, the ground state can be found quite efficiently and we can take the variance per site

 as a global error measure that is immune to local minima.